We are a source of courage, a catalyst for hope, and a leader of movement and change.

 Abuse Hurts is a national, charitable organization that has served Canadians since 1993.
 The Centre’s mandate is to significantly reduce the incidence and impact of abuse through education and public awareness.
 Abuse Hurts operates solely on private donations with no sustaining funds from any government body.

-Abuse Hurts aims to raise awareness about the true cost of neglect and abuse and currently supports over 100 organizations nationally, including children’s services, victim’s services, shelters, and other agencies that deal with over 100,000 children, women, and men whose lives have been affected by abuse.
+Abuse Hurts aims to raise awareness about the true cost of neglect and abuse and currently supports dozens of organizations nationally, including children’s services, victim’s services, shelters, and other agencies that deal with tens of thousands of children, women, and men whose lives have been affected by abuse.
 With help from the community and corporate partners, the Centre also provides access to support, healing and individual empowerment for adult survivors, their families,

 Dr. Bill Jacyk